Fellowship FAQs

 All Fellows on the scheme are invited to pitch an idea.
 If your idea is chosen, you are supported and mentored through the process of making it.
 You are paid for this work (as a separate fee to your work placement payment) and get a producer credit.
 The production of these works happens after the work placement has ended.

-In 2024, we will be offering placements in multiple regions of the UK.
+In 2022 and 2024, we were able to offer placements in multiple regions of the UK.

 We also aim to offer the option of remote placements for candidates who cannot be matched with a company in one of the available cities (or who prefer remote working for accessibility reasons).